GRealesM/GWAS_tools/README.md

-# GWAS_Sumstats_Pipeline
+# GWAS_tools

-Pipeline for GWAS summary statistic dataset processing
+In this repository I put all useful scripts that I wrote for processing and projecting GWAS summary statistic datasets onto our multidimensional bases.

-From v4 on I started logging changes across versions, just in case.
+Among them, I created a pipeline for initial processing of raw summary statistic datasets.
+Which changes among versions I log here (from v4 onwards).

 **v4.1**